A Virtual Book Club

 Explore how concepts of good/normative motherhood are challenged in literature; how mother protagonists unmask motherhood to authentically reveal the truths of mothering; how maternal narratives provide models for resistance and empowerment.

-First Book Club: Wednesday May 15, 7 to 9 pm EST
+First Virtual Book Club: Thursday, January 30th from 7 to 8:30 pm EST

-*Please purchase books from your bookstore or borrow from your local library.
+*Please purchase the book from your bookstore or borrow from your local library.

 Come listen and learn with Motherhood Scholar Andrea O’Reilly, Ph.D.